 The Forest of Bowland Area of Outstanding Natural Beauty (AONB) is one of England's finest landscapes and is internationally important area for its heather moorland, blanket bog and rare upland birds.
 The AONB is managed by a partnership of local councils, government agencies, landowners, farmers, local businesses and wildlife and recreation interest groups, who work to conserve and enhance the natural beauty of this special landscape.

-The purpose of the AONB Management Plan is to provide a positive and pro-active management framework for the area; highlighting the special qualities of the designated area, the importance of the relevant landscape features and identifying those features which are vulnerable to change.
-The Plan also seeks to outline an integrated vision for future of the AONB, based on a high level of shared aspirations for the area, taking into account local, national and international policy.
+The purpose of the AONB Management Plan is to provide a positive and pro-active management framework for the AONB Partnership; highlighting the special qualities of the designated area, the importance of the relevant landscape features and identifying those features which are vulnerable to change.
+The Plan also seeks to outline an integrated vision for the future of the AONB; alongside objectives and actions for delivery by the AONB Partnership, based on a high level of shared aspirations for the area.